Home / Physics / Buoyancy

 • Acceleration due to gravity

-The buoyant force is responsible for objects to float.
+The buoyant force causes objects to float.
 The point on the object where it is applied is called the center of buoyancy.

 Water Buoyancy: Water applies an upward thrust on objects that are immersed in it.
-The density of water is 997 kg/m3.
-Therefore, the buoyant force of water is.
+Its density is 997 kg/m3, so its buoyant force is.

 Fb = 997 kg/m3 x 9.81 m/s2 x V